Mauin/RxFingerprint/README.md

                 });
 ```

-By subscribing to `RxFingerprint.authenticate(Context)` the fingerprint sensor of the device will be activated and it will wait for the user to touch it with one of their registered fingerprints.
+By subscribing to `rxFingerprint.authenticate(Context)` the fingerprint sensor of the device will be activated and it will wait for the user to touch it with one of their registered fingerprints.
 Should the device not contain a fingerprint sensor or the user has not enrolled any fingerprints, `onError` will be called.

 After successful authentication or a recoverable error (e.g. the sensor could not read the fingerprint clearly) `onNext` will be called.
 You should check the result to see if the authentication was successful.